martin-olivier/vangelis/README.md

 ```

 ## Test Parameters
-Parameters:
+Parameters :
-You can change the value of a parameter for the next test:
+You can change the value of a parameter for the next test :
 ```
 @stdout <bool> (default: true)
 @stderr <bool> (default: true)